 Some courses offer units in block mode.
 These units are taught over shorter teaching periods, sometimes over five or six weeks, on several consecutive weekends, or intensively over a week.
 Because block mode units have comparatively fewer classes, attendance is compulsory.
 Studying in block mode lets you complete a unit in a much shorter time.

 Some courses involve a research project, or a series of smaller projects.
 Normally part of a postgraduate degree, these project-based units allow you to complete your course while working on an individual project, rather than completing coursework units.
 This can give you the flexibility to study at a pace that is more suited to your individual needs.

 Study individual units

-If you are interested in studying a single subject, but don't want to enrol in an entire degree, you may be able to study as a visiting or cross-institutional student.
-Studying can be for professional or personal development, or may even count towards a degree at another institution.
-Studying as a visiting student is also a way to see if study suits your personal needs before committing to a whole degree.
+If you are interested in studying a single subject, but don't want to enrol in an entire degree, you may be able to study as a single-unit study student.
+Studying can be for professional or personal development, or can be a way to see if study suits your personal needs before committing to a whole degree.

 Fast-tracking your course

 While students normally study four units each semester, you might choose to study five.
 This will allow you to complete your course faster.
 As long as the units you choose are part of your study plan, and you have met all the prerequisites, you can enrol in five units.

 It may be possible to study more than five units (or 60 credit points) in one semester, but you'll need to get special permission from your faculty to do this.